Oldheck/stepik-auto-tests-course/README.md

 # stepik-auto-tests-course
-This is homrework for selenium course
+This is homrework for selenium course from https://stepik.org/